 Being financially responsible doesn’t stop at never carrying a balance on your credit card.
-Because the truth is, we may find ourselves at a crossroad one day — an unexpected financial situation that may well be beyond our means.
+Because the truth is, we may find ourselves at crossroads one day — an unexpected financial curve ball that may well be beyond our means.

 True financial responsibility is the ability to not only to avoid financial pitfalls but also to understand how to act when one inevitably comes up.
 Crucial to your ability to manage unexpected financial changes is having the knowledge of what financial tools are available, and how to use them appropriately.
 But if you do not understand credit cards, personal loans, balance transfers and the like, you could make the wrong choice in a financial emergency, creating more problems down the road.

 Take, for example, personal loans.
 Perhaps it’s because of Asian customs that colours borrowing money a subtle shade of wrong, or perhaps because nobody thinks they’ll ever land in a situation that warrants a loan, personal loans in Singapore are considered a tricky territory to tread.

 This, despite personal loans being one of the most straightforward and easy to understand products, with competitive interest rates that translate to low cost of borrowing.

 In this article, we take an in-depth look into why and when you should use a loan.

 Personal loans, along with credit cards and balance transfers, are three of the most common financial tools available to retail banking customers (read, people like you and me).
 Of the three, personal loans offer the most stable financial solution and are the easiest and most straightforward to manage.

 This is because personal loans:

 - Offer a fixed repayment period, providing clarity and certainty